ibm-mas/gitops/docs/configtoinstances.md

 {{- if not (empty .Values.ibm_operator_catalog) }}
 {% endraw %}
 ```
-Continuing with our example, because `ibm_operator_catalog` is present in the Helm values for both **Cluster Root Applications**, both will render the [000-ibm-operator-catalog-app template](root-applications/ibm-mas-cluster-root/templates/000-ibm-operator-catalog-app.yaml) into the respective {{ target_cluster() }}.
+Continuing with our example, because `ibm_operator_catalog` is present in the Helm values for both **Cluster Root Applications**, both will render the {{ gitops_repo_file_link("root-applications/ibm-mas-cluster-root/templates/000-ibm-operator-catalog-app.yaml", "000-ibm-operator-catalog-app template") }} into the respective {{ target_cluster() }}.

-A simplified and abridged snippet of the [000-ibm-operator-catalog-app template](root-applications/ibm-mas-cluster-root/templates/000-ibm-operator-catalog-app.yaml) is shown below, followed by a breakdown of the purpose of each section:
+A simplified and abridged snippet of the {{ gitops_repo_file_link("root-applications/ibm-mas-cluster-root/templates/000-ibm-operator-catalog-app.yaml", "000-ibm-operator-catalog-app template") }} is shown below, followed by a breakdown of the purpose of each section:

 ```yaml
 {% raw %}